kubernetes/website/blog/_posts/2018-04-24-open-source-charts-2017.md

 Check out the [Kubernetes Contributors’ guide](https://github.com/kubernetes/community/blob/master/contributors/guide/README.md) for more information on how to get started as a contributor.

-You can also join the [weekly Kubernetes Community meeting](https://github.com/kubernetes/community/tree/master/communication#weekly-meeting)and consider [joining a SIG or two](https://github.com/kubernetes/community/blob/master/sig-list.md#master-sig-list).
+You can also join the [weekly Kubernetes Community meeting](https://github.com/kubernetes/community/tree/master/communication#weekly-meeting) and consider [joining a SIG or two](https://github.com/kubernetes/community/blob/master/sig-list.md#master-sig-list).